Ahmed-Rayhan/Huffman_Encoding/README.md

 # Huffman Encoding for Image Compression

 This MATLAB code implements Huffman encoding for image compression, providing intermediate steps and visualizations to aid understanding.
+I wrote this code for better understanding of huffman image compression that was taught in my Multimedia Communication Course

 ## Initialization and Image Reading